pure-data/externals-howto/README.rst

     t_inlet *pointerinlet_new(t_object *owner, t_gpointer *gp);

-Generates a new “passive” inlet for the object that is pointed at by ``owner``.
-This inlet enables pointer to be written directly into the memory ``gp``, without calling a dedicated method.
+Generates a new “passive” inlet for the object pointed at by ``owner``.
+This inlet enables pointer to be written directly into the memory location pointed at by ``gp``, without calling a dedicated method.

 outlet\_new
 ^^^^^^^^^^^